EarlyBird Process Injection technique using DInvoke

 bool createprocstat = cp("C:\\Windows\\System32\\svchost.exe", null, IntPtr.Zero, IntPtr.Zero, false, ProcessCreationFlags.CREATE_SUSPENDED, IntPtr.Zero, null, ref si, out pi);

-• Give the process creation flags as CREATE_SUSPENDED with a value of 0x00000004
+- Give the process creation flags as

-• The variable si of type STARTUPINFO stores the startup information and the variable pi of type PROCESS_INFORMATION stores the process information like the process handle and the thread handle.
+stores the process information like the process handle and the thread handle.

 Invoking other functions

-• Like this you can create the delegate of VirtualAllocEx and invoke it as well
+- Like this you can create the delegate of

 [UnmanagedFunctionPointer(CallingConvention.StdCall)]